camunda/camunda-docs/docs/apis-tools/console-api/tutorial.md

 const url = `${administrationApiUrl}/clusters/${clusterId}/clients`;
 ```

-5. Document your GET request:
+5. Configure your GET request to the appropriate endpoint, including an authorization header based on the previously acquired `accessToken`:

 ```
 const options = {